 If both the server and the router are down and dependency is there, Zabbix will not execute actions for the dependent trigger.

-Actions on dependent triggers will not be executed if the state of the trigger that it depends on changes from 'PROBLEM' to 'UNKNOWN'.
+Actions on dependent triggers will not be executed if the trigger they depend on:

 To define a dependency, open the Dependencies tab in a trigger configuration form.
 Click on Add in the 'Dependencies' block and select one or more triggers that our trigger will depend on.